thiswillbeyourgithub/sleep_tracker_pinetime_wasp-os/README.md

 # SleepTk : a sleep tracker and smart alarm for wasp-os
-**Goal:** privacy friendly sleep tracker with smart alarm for the [pinetime smartwatch](https://pine64.com/product/pinetime-smartwatch-sealed/) by Pine64, on python, to run on [wasp-os](https://github.com/daniel-thompson/wasp-os).
+**Goal:** privacy friendly sleep tracker with cool alarm features for the [pinetime smartwatch](https://pine64.com/product/pinetime-smartwatch-sealed/) by Pine64, on python, to run on [wasp-os](https://github.com/daniel-thompson/wasp-os).

 ## Features:
-* **Sleep tracking**: logs your body movement during the night, infers your sleep cycle and write it all down in a `.csv` file.
-* **Heart tracking**: tracks your heart rate throughout the night.
-* **Flexible (alpha)**: does not make too many assumption regarding time to fall asleep, sleep cycle duration etc. SleepTk tries various data to see what fits best for your profile.
-If you still want to customize things, all the hardcoded and commented settings are easily accessible at the top of the file.
 * **Privacy friendly**: your data is not sent to anyone, it is stored and analyzed directly on the watch (but you can still download it if needed).
 * **Completely open source**
 * **Best alarm time suggestion**: suggests wake up time according to average sleep cycles length.
 * **Gradual wake**: vibrates the watch a tiny bit a few times before the alarm to lift you gently back to consciousness.
 * **Easy to snooze but hard to stop** You have to swipe several times to make it stop, but can snooze easily.
-* **Smart alarm clock (alpha)**: adaptative alarm that wakes you at the best time of your sleep cycle (up to 40 minutes before the set time) to make sure you wake up feeling refreshed.
 * **Insomnia insights**: if you turn on the screen during the night, SleepTk will tell you how long you slept and in what part of the sleep cycle you are supposed to be.
+* **Sleep tracking**: logs your body movement during the night, infers your sleep cycle and write it all down in a `.csv` file.
+* **Heart tracking**: tracks your heart rate throughout the night.

 ## Credits:
 * Many thanks to Emanuel Löffler (https://github.com/plan5) who kindly created the logo.